- Academic Engineer of the Year, 2019

-Nominated by the Structural Engineers Association of Washington
+Nominated by the American Society of Civil Engineers and the Structural Engineers Association of Washington

 - Has significantly advanced the state of the engineering art.